Fertility Acupuncture Melbourne

 See our pricing page here

 Looking for a fertility acupuncturist near you?
 The clinic is located at Suite 4, Level 1, 151 Pascoe Vale Rd, Moonee Ponds.
-(Please ensure you take the ground floor elevator to reach us or level one.)
+(Please ensure you take the ground floor elevator to reach us on level one.)

 Qi Medicine acupuncturist for fertility health is minutes away from Ascot Vale, Essendon, Avondale Heights, Maribyrnong, and Brunswick West.
 We are a short drive to Keilor, Niddrie, Oak Park, Pascoe Vale, and Glenroy.